-3.2 The Complete 2-D+ MOT
+3.2 The Complete $2-D^+MOT$

 The derivation of the optical power for the 2-D+ MOT, as well its associated frequency relative to an atomic transition is briefly explained in section 2.2.
 This optical power arrives to the vacuum chamber via PM fibres.
 On exiting the fibre the beam expands freely and is then collimated using a convex lens creating a beam with a circular cross-section.
 This beam is then polarised using a quarter wave-plate to create the $\sigma^+/\sigma^-$ polarised light necessary for laser cooling.
-This beam is then expanded in one dimension using a spherical cylindrical concave lens and collimated again using a large cylindrical convex lens.
-This results in a 68 x 17 mm beam which is then cut to 40 x 17 mm (which is the optical access limitation of the vacuum view-ports) which gives a more even power distribution along the larger dimension.
-The expansion of both the 2-D+ MOT beams can be seen in figure 5(a).
+The polarised beam is expanded in one dimension using a spherical cylindrical concave lens and collimated again using a large cylindrical convex lens.
+This results in a 68 x 17 mm beam which is cut to 40 x 17 mm (which is the optical access limitation of the vacuum view-ports) which gives a more even power distribution along the larger dimension.
+The expansion of both the $2-D^+$ MOT beams can be seen in figure 5(a).
 Also shown is the mechanical housing of the optics which makes the entire beam system easy to align.
 With the aid of standard optical components these beams are aligned to intersect perpendicular to each other at the geometrical centre of the 2-D MOT chamber.
-The complete optical and magnetic coil combination is illustrated in figure 5(c).
+The complete optical and magnetic coil combination is illustrated in figure 5(b).

-Figure 5: (a) the expansion of the 2-D MOT beam. (b) Illustration showing the magnetic coils and the 2-D+ MOT beam configuration.
+Figure 5: (a) the expansion of the 2-D MOT beam. (b) Illustration showing the magnetic coils and the $2-D^+$ MOT beam configuration.